-One of my vivid childhood memories is being told to go to bed earlier than I really wanted to…especially as school was getting closer.
+One of my vivid childhood memories is being told to go to bed earlier for school.
+Especially as the first day of school was getting closer.
 I never liked it.
 I would stand at the doorway into the living room, look at my parents, and pout, asking for special permission to stay up “just a little bit longer.”
 I was pretty sure my parents were having a terrific time without me once I went to bed.
 My folks never budged, but somehow I kept asking!

 It wasn’t until I got older that I realized they were not out to keep me from having fun.
 They stuck to their guns so that I would be healthy – physically, emotionally, and developmentally.
 They hadn’t read the sleep studies (that were yet to come) but they knew that getting to bed early enough sets children up for emotional and physical health.